ag00se/python_pyqt_basics/README.md

 ### Examples

 This repository contains examples using PyQt/PySide to create simple user interfaces.
 The examples use 'PySide6'.
-To use an other version or implementation simply replace 'PySide6' with the respective version/implementation as commented in the example files.
+To use a different version or implementation simply replace 'PySide6' with the respective version/implementation.
+See the comments in the example files.